-- The clicker score grade is based only on providing an answer (participation).
+- $\circ\,$ The clicker score grade is based only on providing an answer (participation).
 The answer does not have to be incorrect. - The lowest 5 clicker scores, and lowest 3 homework scores, will be dropped when grading.
 No lab scores will be dropped.
-There are no extra credit or other special supplementary assignments available, beyond the early bird bonus described above.
+There are no extra credit or other special supplementary assignments available.